 Audio and video will become increasingly important to web presences.
 Computers become ever more capable of delivering quality sound and video, and just as important, network connections continue to speed up – making sound and video files ever easier to access and play.

-I believe that, rather than the ‘500 channels on cable’ we’ve all been hearing about for years, we’re looking at the likelihood of 500,000 channels – or more – on the web (or some combination of the web and cable/TV).
+I believe that rather than the ‘500 channels on cable’ we’ve all been hearing about for years, we’re looking at the likelihood of 500,000 channels – or more – on the web (or some combination of the web and cable/TV).

 When you can reinforce your message with sound and video while your audience reads your message, you’ll get a lot more information through to the audience.
-If a picture is worth a thousand words, how much is fifteen pictures per second worth?
+If a picture is worth a thousand words, how much are fifteen pictures per second worth?

 Much like I advise with print (if it is worth printing it, it is likely worth publishing it on your site), if you’ve got multimedia, use it.
 If you go to the trouble to print something, chances are it should be part of your web presence.
 If you go to the trouble to create a video presentation, whether for sales, instructions on the installation or use of your products – whatever the video is for – strongly consider making that production available on the web.